Last Updated on April 21, 2023

-The Cane Corsos are very large dogs.
+The Cane Corsos, also called Italian Mastiffs, are very large dogs.
 They are powerful and muscular with large heads.

 They look a bit scary, but with proper training, they can be an intelligent, docile, affectionate companion and family dogs, and even good with children.

-While most people associate the Cane Corso dog breed with being black, the Cane Corso actually comes in several colors and patterns.
+While most people associate the Cane Corso dog breed with being black, it actually comes in several colors and patterns.

 Keep reading to discover everything you need to know about this dog’s different colors so you can determine which one is the best choice for your family.